-If you add a private video to an Album, what happens with that video depends on the privacy settings of your Album.
-Putting a private video in a public Album does not make the video public.
-Only you (and anyone else with access to the video) will be able to see the video within the Album.
+If you add a private video to an album, what happens with that video depends on the privacy settings of your album.
+Putting a private video in a public album does not make the video public.
+Only you (and anyone else with the password to the video) will be able to see the video within the album.

 Sharing an album

 Go to your Video Manager and click "Albums" on the left sidebar, or hover over your profile image in the top navigation bar, then click "Collections," then click "View All" next to your albums.

 Hover over the album you want to share, then click the “Share” button that appears over the album (it looks like a little paper airplane).
 A lightbox will appear with options to get a link to share on social media, or input email addresses and send to recipients that way.

 Watching an album